FAQs – Duties and Taxes

 Goods entering Canada are subject to customs duty and the Goods and Services Tax/Harmonized Sales Tax (GST/HST).

 Often times when receiving a shipment you will have paid for the goods and freight, but not the duties and taxes.
-The brokerage invoice details the duties and taxes owing to the Canadian Government for your goods and processing fees.
+The brokerage invoice details the duties and taxes owing to the Canadian Government for your goods and clearance service charges.
+Our customs clearance service charges are applicable where DHL Express (Canada) performed customs clearance services.

 Copies of your invoice and customs entry can be downloaded online upon payment and up to 21 days after delivery.